shehbajdhillon/nvim/README.md

   * Install Lua and Ripgrep.
 Using apt: ```sudo apt install lua5.4``` ```sudo apt install ripgrep```

 * Install
-  * Clone the repo into .config folder in your $HOME folder (dnt knw abt macos or windows haha lmao ok bye)
+  * Clone the repo into .config folder in your $HOME folder
   * Open NeoVim.
 Do :PlugInstall and reopen NeoVim.

 * LSP/Autocomplete